Second quantized quantum field theory based on invariance properties of locally conformally flat space-times: The weak interaction

-which is equivalent to the condition that ${\mathcal M}_1$ be a $K$ intertwining kernel. $\Box$ \begin{conjecture} All the S matrices obtained from Feynman diagrams associated with the electroweak force for $(k,l)$ scattering are $K$ intertwining operators from ${\mathcal H}_k$ to ${\mathcal D}_l$. \end{conjecture} It is important to note that the condition that an operator is an intertwining operator is a much stronger and more restrictive condition than Lorentz invariance.
+\begin{conjecture} All the Feynman amplitude operators (S matrices) obtained from Feynman diagrams associated with the electroweak force for $(k,l)$ scattering are $K$ intertwining operators from ${\mathcal H}_k$ to ${\mathcal C}_l$. \end{conjecture} It is important to note that the condition that an operator is an intertwining operator is a much stronger and more restrictive condition than Lorentz invariance.
 Conversely we propose that all $K$ intertwining kernels are {\em potentially} associated with real or ``actually occuring" physical processes.
+It may be possible that the actually ocurring physical processes may be determined by examining the de Rham cohomology of the kernel algebra and its relation to space-time topology.